 A later field trip took place in in May and June 2019, three months after the Darwin project had ended.
 The Plain still looked badly degraded, with all four kallos in disrepair and cattle grazing in them.
 Lack of maintenance had caused the acacia fences to blow away, with some even being intentionally removed to allow for easy access for the cattle, or for firewood.

-The scrubby vastness of the Liben Plain (c) Simon Wootton
+One of the pastoralist villages on the Liben Plain (c) Simon Wootton

 The next phase…